National Bank of Abu Dhabi protect my information?

 to get to a Web site.
 Open a new browser window and type in the

 full address for the site you are trying to visit.
 For example,

 You can also

-tell that you're dealing with First Gulf Bank because:
+tell that you're dealing with National Bank of Abu Dhabi because:

 will never send you an email asking for your passwords, credit card

 do I report a suspicious email?

 If you believe you responded to or received a fraudulent email,